 This is repeated on each of the diaphragm valves progressively moving along the filter unit to clean all of the cartridges/bags.
 The interval between cleaning and the period for which the solenoid and consequently, diaphragm remain open are variable set by dials within the control panel.
 An air saver option is available utilising a pressure differential switch monitoring the pressure across the filter media.
 This ensures that the cleaning of the filter media only occurs when required.

 Our standard range of fans from 0.7Kw up to 18.5Kw is designed to give high-energy efficiency for the volume being handled whilst still delivering sufficient external pressure to cover most of the range of commonly encountered problems.
 The fan impellors are of backward inclined plate mounted type and are mounted directly onto the motor shaft.

 These fans are mounted on top or side of the units giving easy access for wiring and services and in the event of fire ensures that the motor is outside of the airstream.
 On larger systems we are able to supply floor-mounted fans of any size to exhaust from the units.
 These would still normally be of a backward inclined system, however should there be specialist requirements for alternative pressures or volumes, other forms of impellor might be employed.

 SPECIALIST FILTER MEDIA

-Standard fabric units are supplied with tubular bags manufactured in needlefelt fabric, however, other medias are available for greater efficiency.
-These include plain polyester and polypropylene Needlefelt fabrics, felts with either surface treatments or membranes, or alternatively felts manufactured incorporating Epitropic fibres to give antistatic properties.
+Standard fabric units are supplied with tubular bags manufactured in felt fabric, however, other medias are available for greater efficiency.
+These include plain polyester and polypropylene Needlefelt fabrics, felts with either surface treatments or membranes, or alternatively felts manufactured incorporating epitropic fibres to give antistatic properties.

 The casing of all of our units is robustly constructed from heavy gauge zinc coated sheet in a welded panel form with stiffening where required.
 Access doors wherever provided are fitted with either cam lock mechanisms or of a quick release type to allow easy access.